FUsion Energy Lexicon

 has sub-classes

-blanket module c, diagnostic port c, divertor c, first wall c, heating system c, limiter c, vacuum vessel c
+blanket c, diagnostic port c, divertor c, first wall c, heating system c, limiter c, vacuum vessel c

 tokamak plasmac back to ToC or Class ToC